 For months I was the target of pointing fingers and gossip.
 Everyone had turned on me, even my best friend, Calvin, had given up on me.
 He looked at me one day with no emotion and said, “Listen, pal, I know you ain’t done that to them two but the whole town thinks you did, and I got to live here.”

-Now, without him I once again felt alone, lost among the accusation and vivid nightmares.
-Since nobody would believe my story they hadn’t realized what a tremendous strain the trauma had taken on my psyche.
-Finally, a little over a year following the incident I had decided to start a new life outside of Alabama and made my way to Banner Creek.
+Finally, a little over a year after the incident I had decided to start a new life outside of Alabama and made my way to Banner Creek.

 At first, it was hard, I was suspicious of everyone, I thought that they knew my past and were talking about me but eventually, I realized that this had all been in my head.
 The crime never made national headlines, it was a blip on the radar and there was no way anyone in this small North Carolina mountain community would ever learn about what happened back in Alabama.